 If only we would treat all diseases the same way we treat COVID-19.

-Just imagine if media put the same pressure on wearing condoms as it’s an actual form of prevention from AIDS as they do on face masks that do actual shit.
-(Btw what’s gonna protect you is a respirator that’s also sold out and not face mask).
+Just imagine if the media put the same pressure on wearing condoms as it’s an actual form of prevention from AIDS.
 Imagine a world where people are so considered to one another they don’t go around coughing at everyone and everything.
 I dream of a world where patients don’t demonstrate the cough directly at their pharmacist when asked about the type of cough they have.
 Just imagine a world where people wash their hands because it’s the right thing to do and not out of fear.

 I don’t want to lighten the whole COVID-19 situation.
 It’s absolutely devastating.